preciousproject/precious-simulator/README.md

 }
 ```

-Please be **aware** that in this closing state the app may be terminated at any point without further notifications by **Precious** if resources should get low.
+Please be **aware** that in this closing state the app may be terminated at any point without further notifications by **Precious** in case resources should get low.
 Simulating this situation can be accomplished by clicking the stop button in the Generals tab.

 ### minimize